 Performance indicators and targets should be set relating to the budget year and the Medium Term Expenditure Framework (MTEF) period in respect of strategic objectives and programmes/objectives/activities contained in the Annual Performance Plan or Corporate Plan.
-Institutions should consult the Framework for Managing Programme Performance Information (FMPPI) and the Framework for Strategic Plans and Annual Performance Plans for guidance on the management of each indicator, the method of collecting data to report on the indicators; for calculating, analysing and for interpreting performance data collected.
+Institutions should consult the Framework for Managing Programme Performance Information (FMPPI) and the Framework for Strategic Plans and Annual Performance Plans for guidance on the management of each indicator, the method of collecting data to report on the indicators, as well as for guidance in respect of calculating, analysing and for interpreting the performance data collected.

 Quantitative and qualitative indicators and targets must reflect trends and progress between quarters.
 Indicators must be specific measurements that track progress towards achieving the goals of an institution.
 Indicators may reflect inputs, activities, outputs, outcomes, or in certain instances, explanatory information about the factors that could affect performance.
+There are separate sheets for qualitative and quantitative performance information.

-3.4.
-Borrowings and guarantees
+3.4 Borrowings and guarantees

-Relevant public entities identified by National Treasury should provide information on their borrowing programme to the National Treasury, reflecting actual borrowings for that quarter and projected borrowings for other quarters.
-Updates on debt maturity profile and the borrowing programme should also be reported on.
-The borrowing programme must include terms and conditions on which the money is borrowed, information on proposed domestic and foreign borrowing, short and longterm borrowing requirements, borrowing in relation to a pre-approved corporate plan, the maturity profile of the debt, confirmation of compliance with existing and proposed loan covenants, and debts guaranteed by government.
-Motivations for government guarantees, and the Executive Authority's approval of the borrowing programme, if required by the legislation in terms of which the public entity was established should be submitted.
+Relevant public entities identified by the National Treasury should provide information on their borrowing programme, reflecting actual borrowings for that quarter and projected borrowings for future quarters.
+Updates on the debt maturity profile and the borrowing programme should also be reported on.
+The borrowing programme must include the terms and conditions on which the money is borrowed, information on proposed domestic and foreign borrowing, short and long-term borrowing requirements, borrowing in relation to a pre-approved corporate plan, the maturity profile of the debt, confirmation of compliance with existing and proposed loan covenants, and the debts guaranteed by government.
+Motivations for government guarantees, and the Executive Authority's approval of the borrowing programme, if required by the legislation in terms of which the public entity was established, should be submitted.
 Public entities issued with government guarantees should report on compliance with the guarantee conditions as set out in the guarantee agreements.